vluong4946/Statistics-Generator-for-osu-Tournament/README.md

  - Finals: https://bit.ly/2HbzylY

 ### Todo
-* Adapt for public use
+* Adapt for wider public use
 * Lower the amount of necessary starting spreadsheets
-* Small optimizations
+* Optimizations